derett/hubx-case-express/AboutAssignment.md

 [Back to README](README.md)

 It's first time for me to use MongoDB and Docker in a project.
 I am used to PostgreSQL, Sequelize ORM.
-So there might be some misusages for both Mongo and Docker, but as I tested by Postman, Unit and e2e tests, trying docker container on a different computer they were both working as expected.
+So there might be some misusages for both Mongo and Docker, but as I tested by Postman, e2e tests, trying docker container on a different computer they were both working as expected.

 ## Requirements are met:

 - A Readme(README.md) file is provided with necessary instructions
-- Written in NodeJS with NestJS Framework
+- Written in NodeJS
 - MongoDB used as database
 - Can be composed into a Docker container